G2gg/bot_ws/README.md

 echo "source /opt/ros/humble/setup.bash" >> ~/.bashrc
 source ~/.bashrc
 ```
-> [!NOTE]
-> Always remember to build the workspace whenever you make changes in the code.
-It is assumed that, this is done everytime the file structure or the code is changes or copied.

-> Go into your Workspace Folder first and then build i.e. use the below command

-> ```
-> colcon build
-> ```

 Now start with the creation of workspace.
 To proceed with this we will first will make a folder with "bot_ws" as its name.
 Then create a "src" folder in it.